The Master Fader of Responsive Web Design

 It’s the HTML element.
 Makes sense, right?
 It’s the container that holds all your content.
-We know that styles on the web cascade, allowing elements to inherit the properties of their parent containers.
+We know that styles cascade on the web, allowing elements to inherit the properties of their parent containers.
 What may not be as obvious is how we can use this to ensure moving the master fader (changing properties on the html element) proportionately effects every other element on the page.

 When I first began building responsive websites, it was a natural instinct to look at sections of content or individual elements in isolation.
 I’d shrink and expand the browser, writing new styles wrapped in media queries for everything, until it matched my desktop, tablet, and mobile mockups.
 Not only was I doing too much work, but I was writing heavy code, and wasn’t letting the web naturally scale itself.

 The Stage Plot

 Using pixels as a unit of measure can be confusing these days because pixels are also used to talk about screen density.
 However…